solliancenet/MCW-innovate-modernize-apps-with-data-ai/Hands-on lab/HOL step-by step - Innovate and Modernize Apps with Data and AI.md

 Refer to the Before the hands-on lab setup guide manual before continuing to the lab exercises.

-## Exercise 1: Deploy a factory load simulator and website
+## Exercise 1: Deploy a factory load simulator

 Duration: 40 minutes